 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?

 We have an open-door policy, any concerns whatsoever – ASK.
 There will be continuous information sharing and your child’s Key Person is available to speak whenever you need to.
 If at any time you are not happy, then the Senco (Special Educational Needs Co-ordinator) is available as well as Management.
 You are your child’s first education and we, at Cygnets, will encourage your involvement in your child’s learning and development.

 To support your child, we would consider what he/she can do.
-In order to plan their next steps through the cycle of assess plan, do review by doing this will give us an insight into next skills to teach.
+In order to plan their next steps we review and doing this will give us an insight into next skills to teach.
 Praise children when they achieve and important to provide children with positive feedback to celebrate their success.

-Also Parent’s Evenings which are 2-yearly which we encourage you to attend.
+Also, Parent’s Evenings/updates of development which are 2-yearly which we encourage you to attend.